aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Function `increment_supply`

-Called by token on mint to increment supply if there's an appropriate Supply struct.
-TODO[agg_v2](cleanup): remove in a future release.
-We need to have both functions, as increment_concurrent_supply cannot be used until AGGREGATOR_API_V2 is enabled.
+Called by token on mint to increment supply if there&apos;s an appropriate Supply struct.<br/> TODO[agg_v2](cleanup): remove in a future release.
+We need to have both functions, as<br/> increment_concurrent_supply cannot be used until AGGREGATOR_API_V2 is enabled.

 <pre><code>public(friend) fun increment_supply(collection: &amp;object::Object&lt;collection::Collection&gt;, token: address): option::Option&lt;u64&gt;<br/></code></pre>